-9 Data and information systems
+10 Data and information systems

-9.1 Documenting information
+10.1 Documenting information

 The collection and documentation of data on road traffic injury consequences and the different phases of post-impact care are essential to identify priority areas, monitor progress and check that investments are being appropriately directed.
-Detailed information on injury severity and health outcomes is needed in EU countries for a better understanding of the scope for savings through post-crash care.
-The recording of injury severity in hospitals; the measurement of road crash survivor outcomes; and post injury measures of disability (at least on discharge from hospital or at 30 days post impact), to be included in routine hospital statistics linked to national crash data (Buylaert, 1999).
-Data should be collected by all Member States of the EU for auditing the performance of the Emergency Medical Services.
-The need for regulations for performing post-mortems or radiological investigations in all road traffic deaths has also been indentified (Buylaert, 1999).
+Detailed information on injury severity and health outcomes is needed in European Union countries for a better understanding of the scope for savings through post-impact care.
+The recording of injury severity in hospitals, the measurement of road accident survivor outcomes, and post injury measures of disability (at least on discharge from hospital or at 30 days post-impact), to be included in routine hospital statistics linked to national accident data are actions that could improve the quantity and quality of available data on road traffic injury consequences (Buylaert, 1999).
+Data should be collected by all Member States of the European Union for auditing the performance of the Emergency Medical Services.
+The review also highlighted the need for regulations for performing post-mortems or radiological investigations in all road traffic deaths should be formulated.

-9.2 Monitoring pre-hospital care
+10.2 Monitoring pre-hospital care

-A range of data is necessary to support the ongoing evaluation of pre-hospital care systems.
-The patient care record should be based on the International Classification of External Causes of Injury (Ware & Gandek, 1998) and the WHO Injury Surveillance Guidelines.
+The following data represent the information necessary to support the ongoing evaluation of pre-hospital care systems.
+The patient care record should be based on the International Classification of External Causes of Injury (Ware and Gandek, 1998) and the WHO Injury Surveillance Guidelines.
 These should include at minimum sufficient information to answer the following questions: